shanemarvinmay/interview-prep/system_design/scratch.md

 - **!
 Explain pros and cons !**

-4. Identify bottlenecks and scaling opportunities
+## 4. Identify bottlenecks and scaling opportunities
-- how to improve robustness/resiliancy?
+- How to improve robustness/resiliancy?
-    - is there a single point of failure?
+    - Is there a single point of failure?
-    - is data so important that we need duplicates stored elsewhere? if so, how important is it that the data is consistent?
+    - Is data so important that we need duplicates stored elsewhere? if so, how important is it that the data is consistent?
-- do we need to store data in country (maybe for legal reasons)
+- Do we need to store data in country (maybe for legal reasons)
-- is there peak times of usage
+- Are there peak times of usage
-- how to scale system to support 10x more users?
+- How to scale system to support 10x more users?

 Good to know:
 - horizontal sharding
-- cdn: content delivery networks
 - caching
 - rate limiting
 - sql vs no sql databases

-5. Review and Wrap up
+## 5. Review and Wrap up
-- make sure your design covers all the requirements (although you should be doing this through the interview)
+- Make sure your design covers all the requirements (although you should be doing this through the interview)

 ---